-Student teachers may take personal leave for medical or personal reasons; however, leave of more than a week will require an extension of the student teaching timeline.
+Student teachers may take personal leave for medical or personal reasons; however, leave of a week or more will require an extension of the student teaching timeline.
 You are required to call in any absence to the school in a timely manner and leave plans if appropriate as well as notify your host teacher and university supervisor.